TABLE OF CONTENTS

 - Settling card transactions daily — You will get the lowest interchange rates if you settle your batch daily.
 For most cards and transactions in the United States, the clearing call has to take place within one day of the authorization to qualify for lower interchange rates.
 Waiting longer will result in higher rates.

 Interchange optimization for credit card processing can definitely help you save cash by lowering fees as much as possible, but only if done right.
-Businesses to business companies, and business to government companies will benefit the most out of this process.
+Businesses to business companies, and business to government companies will benefit the most from this process.
 In some cases, by optimizing interchange you can lower processing fees as well as interchange fees.
 One way to lower these fees is by Level II and Level III processing, which requires more information from the cardholder and therefore reduces risk to the merchant and processor.
 Finally, in case you don’t care for this specific way of optimizing your interchange, consider the other alternatives we have provided.